 The optimum initial cross-section for large BIZON contacts is square.
 I.e., the contact size and the drill hole result from the required or selected sheet thickness.
-For specified, larger drill holes (compatibility with competition), the BIZON contact can be adapted. (e.g. with 0.8 mm sheet thickness instead of hole 1.2 mm, hole 1.45 mm).
+For specified, larger drill holes (compatibility with competition), the BIZON contact can be adapted. (e.g. with 0.8 mm sheet thickness instead of hole 1.2 mm, hole 1.5 mm).
+Almost anything is possible.

-Hole and grid dimensions for an optimal design can be found here:
+Standard hole and grid dimensions for an optimal design can be found here: